Is the Time Right? When to Harvest Cannabis [Updated 2021]

 To create the high-quality bud that you find in retail stores, growers raise their plants and environments without males.
 Alternatively, they may remove the males before they pollinate.
 These practices create a high-potency product called sinsemilla or seedless marijuana.

 As a home grower, you can buy feminized marijuana seeds.
 These kinds of seeds only produce female plants.
 With them, you don’t have to worry about the reduced yield of male or mixed-gender (hermaphrodite) plants.

-Now We’re Getting Somewhere: The Life Cycle of Your Crop
+The Life Cycle of Your Crop

 Your plants will continue to make buds until it’s time to harvest.
 Once your plants enter the flowering stage, you need to do a few things, including:

-● Check the gender of the plants.
+2. Check the gender of your plants

-● Get rid of male plants.
+3. Get rid of male plants.